divakaivan/lolesports-voice-analytics/README.md

 - Audio files (.wav) and transcription (.json) are uploaded to Google Cloud Storage, and one big table including all metadata about the ingested video, its content, audio files references, transcriptions is upsert into BigQuery
 - Team data is ingested directly into BigQuery
+- After development, the data from 4 videos was ingested and processed due to time and fund limitations
 - Data quality checks before loading:
     - video length check (e.g., scrim videos are usually > 1.5hrs)
     - checking there are 'Chapters (Games)' in the description